Loinirnic/SpinnerDisk_Design/README.md

 Above is the layout I followed myself in the final design.
 There are holes on the board for possible mounting or attaching to an insulating layer of acrylic to eliminate the chances of shorts occuring.

-# What the final PCB shoul look like
+# What the final PCB should look like

 <img width="420" alt="Main_PCB" src="https://user-images.githubusercontent.com/87417442/127858483-793a2feb-620c-41f5-82b7-d1441a5a99b0.PNG">